Let’s face it, no one enjoys receiving criticism, especially when it’s dished out by someone they really care about.

 The purpose of this post isn’t to judge your reaction to criticism.

-Its true purpose is to encourage you to (hopefully) take something positive from it that can change your life for the better.
+Its true purpose is to encourage you to (if at all possible) take something positive from it that can change your life for the better.

 Regardless of how much someone’s words might hurt you, it’s wise to carefully consider exactly what the message was and why it might have been delivered.

-For example, did the person say what they said simply as a way of putting you down or were they trying to help you address and correct a valid issue?
+For example, did the person say what they said simply as a way of putting you down or were they trying to help you address and correct a valid issue that’s suppressing your own happiness or success in life?

 Sometimes people say very hurtful things without the intention of being hurtful.
 They simply see something going on in our lives that they believe to be detrimental to us and/or the people we care about.